By Lorraine Alexander

 *Ask your mental health provider if nondirective meditation is the right choice for you.

 In this tranquil space, we can experience deep silence and embark on a journey of inner peace.
-As we close our eyes, we find comfort in a secure, supportive environment; a "personalized high-vibrational mantra" gently guides us to a state of profound stillness.
-With consistency, nondirective meditation offers deep and restful relaxation, with rejuvenation for the body, mind, and spirit.
+As we close our eyes, we find comfort in a secure, supportive environment; a "personalized mantra" gently guides us to a state of profound stillness.
+With consistency, nondirective meditation offers deep and restful relaxation, and rejuvenation for the body, mind, and spirit.